Why should my child attend St. Joseph School?

 Is there a registration fee?

-There is a $100 non-refundable registration fee charged to families at the time of registration for the next school year.
-This fee is deducted from the following year’s tuition.
+There is a $200 non-refundable registration fee charged to new families at the time of registration.

 Are other required fees in addition to tuition and registration fees?